sumeesh879/goto-chat/README.md

 ## Home Page
 ![alt text](screenshots/home.png "Home Page -  This is opening/welcome page to the application")

+Home Page -  This is opening/welcome page to the application

 ## Registration Page
 ![alt text](screenshots/register.png "Register Page - Allows new user to create their account")

+Register Page - Allows new user to create their account

 ## Login Page
 ![alt text](screenshots/login.png "Login Page - Allows registered user to login to the applicaiton")

+Login Page - Allows registered user to login to the applicaiton

 ## Dashboard Page (As of now!)
 ![alt text](screenshots/dashboard.png "Dashboard Page - Once user logs in, user will be redirected to dashboard")

+Dashboard Page - Once user logs in, user will be redirected to dashboard

 ## Profile Page (Getting user data as of now!)
 ![alt text](screenshots/profile.png "Profile Page - Gives the logged in User information")

+Profile Page - Gives the logged in User information